-Dr. Sue Kowalski joined BSCS as a Science Educator in May 2007.
+Dr. Susan M. Kowalski joined BSCS as a Science Educator in May 2007.
 She is currently the Principal Investigator (PI) for two NSF-funded research and development projects: A Medical Mystery and STeLLA Online.

 A Medical Mystery involves designing and studying an 8th grade body systems unit aligned with the NGSS.
 In collaboration with Oregon Public Broadcasting, BSCS is developing digital curriculum materials and a fully online teacher professional development (PD) course to accompany the unit.
 BSCS is also conducting a quasi-experiment to examine the impact of the curriculum and PD on teacher and student outcomes.